 Thus, according to Hill, the absence of coherent information cannot be taken as evidence against a causal relationship, but the presence of conflicting information can be considered as such evidence.

-As RGL point out, many assume the experiment criterion to be a referral to animal/human studies,
+As RGL point out, many assume the experiment viewpoint to be a referral to animal/human studies,

 “To different observers, experimental evidence can refer to clinical trials, to laboratory experiments with rodents or other nonhuman organisms, or to both.”

-Science-Based Medicine’s take on this criterion confirms what RGL claims,
+Science-Based Medicine’s take on this viewpoint confirms what RGL claims,

 “Always nice.
 Written in 1965, before the massive increase in biomedical research funding, experiments were not as vital in understanding diseases and treatments as they are today… There were no consistent studies discussing subluxation in the animal model.”